H2O Wireless

 H2O Wireless is a United States-based prepaid cell phone service, that utilizes the AT&T network.
 It is a brand of the mobile virtual network operator (MVNO) Locus Telecommunications, a subsidiary of Telrite Holdings, Inc., since 2019.
 Locus was formerly a subsidiary of KDDI America corporation, starting in 2010.
 H2O Wireless is primarily advertised as a non-restrictive phone service for customers to bring or buy unlocked smartphones, although AT&T contract/locked phones may be accepted as well.

-Service plan
+Service plans

-Wireless offers both monthly and pay-as-you-go plans.
-The monthly plans start with the 20 plan, which has 8GB of 3G E data and provides 365 days of service.
+As of January 2026, H2O Wireless offers unlimited, multi-line, pay-as-you-go and annual smartphone plans.
+Unlimited plans range from $20 per month (including 3GB of high-speed data plus 2GB of hotspot data) to $60 per month (including 60GB of high-speed data plus 20GB of hotspot data).
+Data-only plans for tablets are also available.

 Authorized dealers

-Due to only having one office, H2O Wireless sources its services from dealers who work as independent contractors under their own company name.
-Such sellers are known as “Authorized Dealers”.
+Due to only having one office, H2O Wireless sources its services from "authorized dealers" who work as independent contractors under their own company name.